rubenmcw/DroneReinforcementLearning/README.md

+IMPORTANT NOTE: The filesize of some Temporal Difference files were too large for GitHub so we uploaded the Temporal Difference code here: https://drive.google.com/file/d/1PZehtn7VHEIGnd9IMxkRXXUUK5vmdQsm/view?usp=share_link

 <h1>Bayesian Q Learning: A Novel Approach</h1>

 <p>This repository contains the code for our research paper titled "Bayesian Q Learning: A Novel Approach".
 To run an experiment, follow the instructions below:</p>